81st Texas Legislature

 The 81st Texas Legislature began meeting in regular session on January 11, 2009.
 The regular session adjourned sine die on June 1, 2009.

 Rick Perry, the Governor of Texas, called a special session of the Legislature on July 1, 2009.
 The Legislature passed two bills, both related to the sunset process, and adjourned sine die on July 10.

-All members of the House of Representatives and 13 members of the Senate were elected on 4 November 2008.
+All members of the House of Representatives and 13 members of the Senate were elected on 4 November 2008 in the general election.